gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

 The following prerequisites are required by CCD and must be installed manually if not present:

+* predator (already uploaded in this repository's deps directory)
+* uipred (already uploaded in this repository's deps directory)
 * ncoils (e.g. `apt-get install ncoils` on a Debian-like OS)
 * git (e.g. `apt-get install git` on a Debian-like OS)
 * python 3.8